edgedb/edgedb/docs/datamodel/links.rst

-It is generally advisable to use object properties instead of link properties in these cases due to better ergonomics of selecting, updating, and even casting into :eql:type:`json` when keeping all data in the same place rather than speading it across link and object properties.
+It is generally advisable to use object properties instead of link properties in these cases due to better ergonomics of selecting, updating, and even casting into :eql:type:`json` when keeping all data in the same place rather than spreading it across link and object properties.

 .. note::